heinermann/Valheim_mods/TheRuins/README.md

 6. The build gets "ruined" in the following ways:
     - All fuel is removed from fireplace pieces.
     - Beehive spawn chances are tweaked.
-    - Pieces have a random chance of not appearing based on the materials they are made with (i.e. pieces made with fine wood or nails are more likely to not appear than pieces made with only wood).
+    - Pieces have a random chance of removal based on the materials they are made with (i.e. pieces made with fine wood or nails are less likely to appear than pieces made with only wood).
-    - Pieces that are higher off the ground have a greater chance of not appearing.
+    - Pieces that are higher off the ground have a greater chance of removal.
 7. Treasure probabilities get distributed based on the size of the build.
 Larger builds have a higher probability of more treasures.
 This applies to:
     - Chests
     - Pickables